huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

   as a drop-in replacement for already existing architectures.
 This means that every transformer-based model architecture can replace its [Self-attention layer](https://towardsdatascience.com/illustrated-self-attention-2d627e33b20a) with BigBird's self-attention layer.
 - BigBird's self-attention layer is composed of three mechanisms: block sparse (local) self-attention, global self-attention, random self-attention
 - BigBird's block sparse (local) self-attention is different from Longformer's local self-attention.
 How so?
 Why does that matter? => Can be deployed on TPU much easier this way
-- BigBird can be implemented for both RoBERTa (as an encoder-only model) **and** PEGASUS (as an encoder-decoder model), which means that we can reuse lots of [code from RoBERTa](https://github.com/huggingface/transformers/blob/master/src/transformers/models/roberta/modeling_roberta.py) and [from PEGASUS](https://github.com/huggingface/transformers/blob/master/src/transformers/models/pegasus/modeling_pegasus.py).
+- BigBird can be implemented for both an encoder-only model **and** for an encoder-decoder model, which means that we can reuse lots of [code from RoBERTa](https://github.com/huggingface/transformers/blob/master/src/transformers/models/roberta/modeling_roberta.py) and [from PEGASUS](https://github.com/huggingface/transformers/blob/master/src/transformers/models/pegasus/modeling_pegasus.py) at a later stage.

 If any of the mentioned aspects above are **not** clear to you, now is a great time to talk to Patrick.